Excessive Grooming in Dogs

 3. Anxiety and Stress

-• Worsening with changes in routine like moving homes, new family members, or schedule disruptions.
+• Worsens with changes in routine or environment

 Potential Solutions for Your Dog's Stress & Anxiety

 3. Use natural calming support.
-Supplements with ingredients like chamomile, L-theanine, and full-spectrum hemp oil can help support a balanced mood and reduce anxious grooming behaviors.
-Lolahemp’s calming chews and oils are designed to help dogs feel secure and emotionally balanced.
+Ingredients like chamomile, L-theanine, and full-spectrum hemp can support emotional balance.
+Lolahemp’s calming chews and oils can help.

 Conclusion